 We used an A/B test for this research with some intriguing results.
 In order to minimize confusing variables, we separated the posts by type.
 These were ‘Industry Insights’, ‘Company News’ and ‘Events’.
 We also posted at the same time of each day.

-We found that in every case, regardless of number of followers, reposting from a personal account resulted in higher engagement than simply clicking the ‘Share’ button on a post.
+We found that in every case, regardless of the number of followers, reposting from a personal account resulted in higher engagement than simply clicking the ‘Share’ button on a post.

 More specifically, Industry Insights show much lower engagement when shared from a personal account.
 This implies that Industry insights are preferred when posted from a company account.
 Company News receives higher engagement when posted/shared from a personal account than from a company account.
-This was concluded to be due to the fact that Company News is prefered when it is associated with personal achievement.
+This was concluded to be due to the fact that Company News is preferred when it is associated with personal achievement.

 Considering LinkedIn research indicates that people are 50% more likely to purchase from a company they engage with on LinkedIn, it is still important to share your company’s posts.
 However, you should also consider the types of posts you are sharing, and decide whether it would be more beneficial to simply reshare it from your account.
 For example, in the case of company news, when you can still direct people to the website.